gremlincache/fr-coliseum-tracker/README.md

 4. Similarly, you can filter the tracked loot by category by using the category drop down located next to the sorting drop down.
 Note that any items that aren't added in the itemIndex yet will **only** show in the category 'All'.
 5. By clicking 'Reset Venue' you will be prompted by a window to confirm if you wish to reset.
 Resetting the venue will clear the currently selected venue of any loot tracked and wins.
 Clicking 'Reset All' will reset all venues, regardless of which one is currently selected.
 6. 'Show Overview' will show you the tracked items without the bbcode formatting in two columns.
 7. Settings can be found by clicking the cog symbol in the top right corner of the main window.
-Settings currently include an option to edit the font size (between 8-24px), as well as a 'Toggle Theme' button to swap between the Light and Dark theme.
+Settings currently include an option to edit the font size (between 8-24px), as well as a 'Toggle Theme' button to swap between the Light and Dark theme, whether to display category headers, how the BBCode should be displayed (columns/one item per line/one big block), as well as settings related to the highlight function.
 8. In the Settings popup, you will also find export options, which when clicked on will download a file that contains all the currently tracked loot in the chosen format.
 Currently this only displays the items tracked with IDs and not names.
 The default file name is 'FR_Coliseum_Data'.
 9. The tracker will automatically load the external `itemIndex.js` which connects the IDs that are shown in the WebSocket message with the item names. **This index was created and is maintained manually by me to ensure no scraping occurs**, but this also means sometimes items might be missing from the index.